The Foreign Burial of American War Dead: a History

-In fact, I found the text of the book rather disappointing, and especially so from the WWI viewpoint (but see below re the appendices).
-The text is somewhat rambling and not particularly well structured and could do with some editing to remove inconsistencies and make it more digestible.
-Having said that, the book does deal with a considerable period of time, covering foreign American war dead from all wars from 1790-ish onwards.
+In fact, I found the text of the book not particularly helpful from the WWI viewpoint (but see below re the appendices).
+The book does deal with a considerable period of time, covering foreign American war dead from all wars from 1790-ish onwards.
 Did you know that there are 271 American prisoners from the war of 1812 buried at Dartmoor prison?
 Indeed, did you know that there was a war of 1812?

 As regards WWI, the most valuable aspect of the book by far is the appendices.
 The author has gone through CWGC records and has listed those casualties where the personal message makes mention of an address in the US.
 Some of these are clearly Canadians who were working or living in the US, but others would indeed seem to be US residents who joined the Canadian or British armies.
 Some may well have been British men who had gone to the US before WWI and whose home address is therefore an American one, but some will be home-grown Americans.
 Nonetheless, it is a very valuable list.
 The information does not just cover the Western Front itself but covers the various theatres of WWI.
 There are also some “American” casualties listed in the book as being buried in the graveyard at the marble church at Bodelwyddan here in North Wales (where there was a Canadian camp at Kinmel in WWI).